rija/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 ```
 $ ../../../scripts/tf_init.sh --project gigascience/forks/rija-gigadb-website --env environment
-You need to specify the path to the ssh private key to use to connect to the EC2 instance: ~/.ssh/test.pem
+You need to specify the path to the ssh private key to use to connect to the EC2 instance: ~/.ssh/id-rsa-aws.pem
-You need to specify your GitLab username: <username>
+You need to specify your GitLab username: pli888
-You need to specify a backup file created by the files-url-updater tool: <gigadbv3 backup>
+You need to specify a backup file created by the files-url-updater tool: ../../../../gigadb/app/tools/files-url-updater/sql/gigadbv3_20210929_v9.3.25.backup
-You need to specify an AWS region: <region code>
+# Now provision with Terraform
+$ terraform plan
+$ terraform apply
+$ terraform refresh
 ```

 where you replace ``gigascience/forks/rija-gigadb-website`` with the appropriate GitLab project.